 Blair goes on to introduce an event in 1931 that Nimoy narrates, in which a civil servant went into the mountains with a treasure map.
 In the re-enactment, he's an old man accompanied by a couple of dodgy looking cowboys.
 Six months after setting out, an archaeological expedition discovered his skull.
 This incident put the Dutchman's Mine back in the public eye and launched a new wave of treasure hunters.

 But Nimoy points out that there are some people who fall in both camps.
 We're talking now to a prospector and miner Jay Heston, who's had some success, but never hit it big.
 He describes looking for the Dutchman Mine as being different from prospecting in that it's more about adventure than the likelihood of success.
-He straight-up doesn't think that the Dutchman's Mine exists, and if ever it did.
+He straight-up doesn't think that the Dutchman's Mine exists.
 Then there's a longish sequence showing him setting dynamite charges to check for interesting samples under the surface.

 Let's be real, this segment is only here so we can see an explosion.